List of Re:Zero characters: Witches of Sin

 She is the Witch of Lust.
 She is one of the primary characters in the fourth arc of the series.
 Carmilla has extremely low self confidence, often having downcast eyes and overall acts very timid.
 She tends to stutter and question her own words, more often than not ticking other people off by doing so.
 She speaks in a very polite manner, trying not to cause any disagreements or disapproval.
-At times, she shows a rather submissive side of her, when dealing with her fellow Witches of Sin, as seen when she had no problem it taking part of Echidna's scheme to lure Subaru into her castle of dreams, despite knowing it will end badly for her.
+At times, she shows a rather submissive side of her, when dealing with her fellow Witches of Sin, as seen when she had no problem in taking part of Echidna's scheme to lure Subaru into her castle of dreams, despite knowing it will end badly for her.
 Due to her timid personality and low self confidence, she is frequently seen shying away from stern gazes, often pleading people not to hit her or exercise any form of violence towards her which likely stems from her past bad experiences with other people.
 In the past, Carmilla was the reason why her village, the neighboring villages and cities and even the great country she lived in, were engulfed in the flames of war.
 Everyone desired and loved her but she desired none of it, hence she left everything and everyone behind in search of the love she lost.
 A long time ago, Carmilla was a normal girl who was loved by the people in her village, and even had a fiancé.
 However, one day a man of power came to the man and desired her.
 Angered by the man's actions, the villagers rose up in defiance and fought against him, eventually burning him down along with his mansion.
 The cities and villages around theirs began to regard them as dangerous, causing the fighting to spread, and soon their force was toppling countries, all the while claiming that it was for her sake.
 Carmilla began to be regarded as a heavenly maiden, nevertheless she did not desire such a thing, and saw that they were being misled by their own fantasies and manipulated by their ideals.
 After they had toppled a large country, her fiancé proposed to her at the top of the castle, though she ignored him and left everything behind, despairing that what she had originally wanted no longer existed.